Thomas Archer (pastoralist): Late life and legacy

 Archer lived in retirement near London until his death on 9 December 1905, survived by his wife and children.
 He was created Companion of the Order of St Michael and St George (CMG) in 1884.
-Archer did much valuable exploratory work in the early days, but did not get into the history of exploration because he did not mount expeditions with definite objects in view.
+Archer did much valuable exploratory work during the early days, but is not regarded conventionally as a major explorer because he did not explore with definite objectives.
 His brothers Charles and William did exploratory work in the country near Rockhampton, and Charles with Mr Wiseman, a police magistrate, fixed the site of that town.
 Another brother, Colin, sailed with a cargo up the Fitzroy River, Queensland when it was almost if not quite unknown.
-Colin went to Norway and became well known as a naval architect, builder of the Fram and designer of the unsinkable sailing "Rescue Boats".
+Colin went to Norway and became well known as a naval architect, builder of the boat Fram and designer of the unsinkable sailing "rescue boats".
 Thomas Archer's eldest son, William Archer, became famous as a dramatic critic, playwright, and miscellaneous writer.
 He was not born in Australia, and visited it only once, in 1876–1877, when he came out to see his parents and stayed six months with them at Gracemere.
-His A Ramble Round gives pictures of Melbourne and Sydney at that period.
+His publication A Ramble Round gives pictures of Melbourne and Sydney at that period.